Dumbo With Kids: 50 Fun Things to Do for Families

 The Brooklyn waterfront neighborhood of Dumbo is a draw for both visiting tourists and locals eager to enjoy the water and city views, family-friendly restaurants, shops, and plenty of outdoor activities.
-Located between the famous Manhattan Bridge (Down Under the Manhattan Bridge Overpass) and Brooklyn Bridge, this neighborhood offers stunning views of lower Manhattan, cobblestone streets, and experiences varied enough to keep the whole family entertained.
+Located between the famous Manhattan Bridge (which lends its moniker: Down Under the Manhattan Bridge Overpass) and Brooklyn Bridge, this neighborhood offers stunning views of lower Manhattan, cobblestone streets, and experiences varied enough to keep the whole family entertained.

-The neighborhood's crown jewel is Brooklyn Bridge Park—a stunning waterfront park that boasts lovely walking paths, playgrounds, roller skating, kayaking, swimming, and an impressive sports complex at Pier 5—but this eclectic area also offers an abundance of delicious eats, scores of beautiful shops, indoor play spaces for kids, and so much more.
+The neighborhood's crown jewel is Brooklyn Bridge Park—a stunning waterfront park that boasts lovely walking paths, playgrounds, roller skating, kayaking, and impressive sports facilities—but this eclectic area also offers an abundance of delicious eats, scores of beautiful shops, indoor play spaces for kids, and so much more.
 Read on for 50 things to see, do, and explore with kids in Dumbo.

-1. Enjoy a ride on the gorgeous antique Jane's Carousel (almost 100 years old)!
+1. Enjoy a ride on the gorgeous antique Jane's Carousel; it's 99 years old!

 3. Pack a picnic, a ball to kick, and hit the various grassy spots near Pier I or across from the carousel.

 4. Meander through the quaint Max Family Garden at the Empire Fulton Ferry landing, right on the waterfront.

 5. Skip rocks at the Main Street Park's beach, also known as Pebble Beach.

 RELATED: 25+ Things to Do With Kids in Brooklyn Heights